deep-research/victorslibrary-nuxt/content/reenchantment/the-temple-of-delirium.md

 explicit: false

 description: |
-  This is a musical depiction of the dark side within us all.
+  This song is a musical depiction of the dark side within us all.

   It is the official anthem of the subversive cult that is known as The Shadow Work Society.